JayaramHarry/TANN-TRIM-Online-Store-SaleAssist.AI/README.md

 The project is deployed on Netlify.
 You can access it using the following link: TANN TRIM Online Store

 Additional Information
-The project fetches product data from the Fake Store API.
+The project fetches product data from the Fake Store API..
-The "No Data Found" page is displayed when there are no products available in a specific category.
 This project uses React Router DOM for client-side routing to navigate between different pages.
 Styling is done using CSS.